 Many people would like to invite their parents or in-laws because they are expecting a baby.
-They would like mother, mother-in-law, sister or similar close relatives to come and help with various aspects.
+They would like their mother, mother-in-law, sister or similar close relatives to come and help with various aspects of the pregnancy.

-It is not true that if you say that you are going to the U.S. to help your daughter or daughter-in-law to help with the pregnancy, you will definitely not get the visa.
+It is not true that if you say that you are going to the U.S. to help your daughter or daughter-in-law with a pregnancy, you will definitely not obtain a visa.
 However, the chances of getting a visitors visa in such cases are greatly reduced.
 There are many people who have received a visa even after mentioning the pregnancy as the reason, however, you would have to handle the situation very carefully in order to succeed.

 Many females who work get six to eight weeks of maternity leave and are expected to report back to work after that.
-Even mother or mother-in-law (or generally parents or in-laws) do not stay with married son’s or daughter’s family.
-There is no concept of joint family.
+A mother or mother-in-law (or generally parents or in-laws) does not stay with the married son’s or daughter’s family.
+There is no concept of a joint family.
 Most mothers or mothers-in-law would not stay with the daughter or daughter-in-law during or after the delivery.
-And of course, there are many single parents who deliver and raise the children.
+Moreover, there are many single parents who deliver and raise the children themselves.

 Baby Sitting and Maid Work

-If your relatives are visiting the U.S. to take care of you and the baby, you would not be hiring the services of the daycare provider.
-Therefore, you are considered depriving the U.S. workers of their work.
-Working on a tourist visa is not allowed as your relatives are babysitting which is considered work.
+If your relatives are visiting the U.S. to take care of you and the baby, you would not be hiring the services of a daycare provider.
+Therefore, you are considered to be depriving the U.S. workers of their work.
+Working on a tourist visa is not allowed, so your relatives babysitting is considered work.
 Babysitting is considered a job and the baby sitter is considered to be working, whether the person is getting paid for it or not.
 In other words, the grandmother is working for free which is not allowed.

-If the intention of the relatives is to indeed help with babysitting and the housework, many of them would end up extending their stay and would want to come frequently and stay excessively, all of those factors are against the actual intentions of the visitors visa and the consular officers already know this.
-That is why it is a bad idea to mention pregnancy as the reason to visit the U.S.
+If the intention of the relatives is to indeed help with babysitting and the housework, many of them would end up extending their stay and would want to come frequently and stay excessively.
+All of these factors are against the actual intentions of the visitors visa and the consular officers already know this.
+That is why it is a bad idea to mention a pregnancy as the reason to visit the U.S.

 Visitors InsuranceGet Quotes